metio/terraform-provider-migadu/docs/resources/alias.md

 ### Read-Only

-- `address` (String) Contains the email address `local_part@domain_name` as returned by the Migadu API.
+- `address` (String) The email address `local_part@domain_name` as returned by the Migadu API.
 This might be different from the `id` attribute in case you are using international domain names.
 The Migadu API always returns the punycode version of a domain.
 - `id` (String) Contains the value `local_part@domain_name`.